-Egyptian Pyramids – What Do They Look Like Inside?
+Egyptian Pyramid Construction – What Do They Look Like Inside?

 This gymnastic performance required a body metamorphosis that made me acquire a bent neck and Quasimodo-like back.
 I was also concerned that the pyramid entrance ‘guards’ had insisted on me ‘renting’ their torches for ‘safety reasons’ – even though a constant trail of fluorescent lighting had produced a glare almost half as much as the standard 7-11 store.